animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 #### Annotation-based Data Expiration

-With Spring Data for GemFire, you can define expiration policies and settings on individual Region entry values (or, to put it differently, directly on application domain objects).
+With Spring Data for VMware GemFire, you can define expiration policies and settings on individual Region entry values (or, to put it differently, directly on application domain objects).
 For instance, you can define expiration policies on a Session-based application domain object as follows: